 Have your A/C equipment checked ASAP

 Proactive maintenance of your home’s A/C equipment will help avoid a breakdown on the warmest summer days, when your A/C system is running at top capacity all day and night for weeks and months.
-During a proactive maintenance service, an expert air conditioning technician can normally avert an emergency by finding issues and replacing parts before they go out, and cleaning and tuning the AC so it works like new again throughout the summer when its needed the most.
+During a proactive maintenance service, an expert air conditioning technician can normally avert an emergency by finding issues and replacing parts before they go out, and getting an ac tune up so it works like new again throughout the summer when its needed the most.

 Wear loose, lightweight clothes, particularly when you’re going outdoors.
 Stay away from dark hues, particularly black clothing, since dark colors hold heat.
 The color white helps keep you cooler by reflecting the sun.
 It’s also good to wear a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and avoid layering clothing.